root-project/web/about/legal.md

 ### Icons

-The website icons are made by Linearicons from [https://linearicons.com/](https://linearicons.com/).
+This website uses icons by Linearicons from [https://linearicons.com/](https://linearicons.com/).

 ### Website Generator and Theme